August 6, 2023: Cultural Food Traditions Project: Hawaii

 Full description:

-Our chefs for the evening are Lily Rockholt and Koa Mendes.
+Our chefs for the evening were Lily Rockholt and Koa Mendes.

 Lily is of Okinawan descent, representing generations of movement from Japan to the Hawaiian Islands.
 She is lead chef at The Cupboard in SF and recently completed her degree in Conservation and Resource Studies with a focus on food and foodways.
 Her personal pop-up, All Pau Berkeley, is an homage to her fondest culinary experiences in Hawaii.